adliang/codegen/readme.txt

-this is some text.
-THis is some more text.
-Online git report test
-Branch test
-more branch test
-even more branch test
-testing revert
-list - changing mbrecordgen.py to output list
+this is some text.testing revert list - changing mbrecordgen.py to output list